Need is All You Need: Homeostatic Neural Networks Adapt to Concept Shift: Introduction

 \section{Introduction}

 To paraphrase Heraclitus, "The only constant in life is change".
-This observation goes a long way towards explaining why the performance of trained systems often degrades over time.
-The real world is non-stationary; the rules and relationships learned today may no longer hold tomorrow.
+The rules and relationships learned today may no longer hold tomorrow.
 Un-learning the bad old rules, re-learning the good new ones, and knowing how to tell the difference remains a major challenge for learning machines.
 Here we are inspired by the natural intelligence of living organisms, which maintain themselves in the face of environmental change by following the dictates of homeostasis.
 Homeostasis is the regulation of internal body states within a range compatible with life.
-In organisms capable of forming mental states, feelings are the mental expression of these internal viability states (see Carvalho and Damasio 2021; Damasio and Carvalho 2013).
 It has been proposed that (a) machines that implement a process resembling homeostasis could be designed to exhibit a feeling-like device for the motivation and evaluation of their behavior and that (b) equipping an artificial learner with a feeling-like device might improve its adaptiveness to the inconstant data streams of the real world (Man and Damasio 2019).

-Our approach diverges from traditional conceptions of artificial intelligence that emphasize outward-directed perception and abstract problem solving.
-We regard high-level cognition as an outgrowth of resources that originated to solve the ancient biological problem of homeostasis.
-A body is subject to perennial risk and decay.
-Organisms do not take a neutral or value-free stance towards information processing.
-Their actions have consequences for their own well-being.
-In our perspective, sense-data become meaningful when the data are connected to the maintenance and integrity of the sensing system.

-Here we present a homeostatic neural network architecture based on a sketch by (Man and Damasio 2020) in which a classifier is placed into a needful and vulnerable relation to the objects over which it computes.
-By way of analogy, the homeostat must learn to distinguish between cups of coffee and cups of beer, while also needing to take a drink every so often to regulate its own mental arousal.
+Here we present a homeostatic neural network architecture in which a classifier is placed into a needful and vulnerable relation to the objects over which it computes.
+By way of analogy, the homeostatic agent must learn to distinguish between cups of coffee and cups of beer, while also needing to take a drink every so often to regulate its own mental arousal.
 In this setting, accurate classification is desirable to the agent itself because it guides decisions that can carry consequences for its internal states.